 Employee satisfaction surveys are essential for gathering information about your company and engaging your employees, for giving them a platform to raise issues and to really be heard by management.
 To put it more lightly, employee satisfaction surveys are an amazing tool for management to keep track of the heartbeat of the company.
 As a manager, you must master this tool and use it correctly.
 But what does that really mean?
 And why is it so important?
 Those are the questions we’re here to answer!

 But how often are you issuing surveys?
-If the answer is annually, you’re missing a huge opportunity to collect raw data from the field.
+If the answer is annual, you’re missing a huge opportunity to collect raw data from the field.

 How often should employee satisfaction surveys be issued?
 If you truly want to keep your employees satisfied and engaged, you should employ surveys as often as possible.
 Once a year is not enough!
 Make employee satisfaction surveys a habit at your company – issue them at the end of every week/month and before or after board meetings, at any time you feel is relevant.

-In order to get your employees onboard and fill out surveys as often as possible, you should follow along to these simple tips: keep surveys short, make sure they’re easy to use, and are accessible anywhere.
+In order to get your employees onboard and fill out surveys as often as possible, you should follow along with these simple tips: keep surveys short, make sure they’re easy to use and are accessible anywhere.
 This is the reason that more and more companies are moving to mobile apps to dish out surveys.

 Make sure that the questions in your employee satisfaction survey sound human and genuine, not like a robot churned out some questions.
 This way, if employees feel like a survey is really talking to them, they’ll be more likely to complete the survey honestly.